JamesBrill/react-speech-recognition/README.md

 }
 ```

+## Detecting errors during speech recognition

+Some browsers that do support `SpeechRecognition` API and have access to microphone still fail to function correctly.
+See [issue with brave for example](https://github.com/brave/brave-browser/issues/3725#issuecomment-555694620).
+In this case you can detect the error via `error` state.
+Initially it has `null` value, when `SpeechRecognition` error event is emitted it will receive its value.

 ## Controlling the microphone

 Before consuming the transcript, you should be familiar with `SpeechRecognition`, which gives you control over the microphone.
 The state of the microphone is global, so any functions you call on this object will affect _all_ components using `useSpeechRecognition`.